 Box 3 charges tax on the taxpayer's assets.
 The taxable base is based on a fixed return on investment of the yield base.
 The yield base is the difference between the assets and the liabilities.
-The yield base is determined on 1 January of the calendar year.
-The reference date of 1 January also applies if a taxpayer does not yet owe any inland tax on 1 January or if the inland tax obligation ends during the calendar year for reasons other than death.
+The yield base is determined on 01 January of the calendar year.
+The reference date of 01 January also applies if a taxpayer does not yet owe any inland tax on 01 January or if the inland tax obligation ends during the calendar year for reasons other than death.

-The assets in box 3 include: Savings, a second house or holiday house, properties that are leased to third parties, shares that do not fall under the substantial interest regime and capital payments paid out on life insurance.
+The assets in box 3 include: Savings, a second home or holiday home, properties that are leased to third parties, shares that do not fall under the substantial interest regime and capital payments paid out on life insurance.

 Liabilities in box 3 include: Consumer loans and mortgage bonds taken out to finance a second house.
-Per person, the first € 3,100 (2020) of the average debt is not deductible from the assets.
+Per person, the first € 3,200 (2021) of the average debt is not deductible from the assets.